markstringer-dti/markstringer-dti.github.io/dti.md

 Because you move the discussion and the dynamic of the project away from flowers - a discussion about the list of things that a piece of software will do to fruit - something that is in people's hands that will do something that's useful for them.

 I worked on a project for an organisation that was still doing pretty much all of it's business using paper documents.
-This was a huge organisation, and it processed - literally - tons and tons of paper.
+This was a huge organisation, and it processed a lot of paper.
 The project that I was working on was trying to take just one of the processes that this organisation did and manage it using an electronic document management system.

 And the project had a couple of good things going for it.
 Firstly it was using an Agile way of doing things.
 Secondly, the product owner was a former clerk of the company, she new all the other clerks and she knew their business very well.